IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-17. Add a new tile, Common -> Assign
+17. Add a new building block, Common -> Assign

 	a.
 Change name to IRNA_User_Found

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $user_found